danbugs/smithereens/README.md

 # Smithereens

-Smithereens is a digested open-source data visualizer tool for your Smash results.
+Smithereens is a digested open-source data visualizer tool for your Smash Ultimate results.

 ## What Is the Plan for It?